MagickLizard/SalesforceNotes/README.md

 # Setup - Where you will find most things

-From a technical perspective "Setup" includes most of what you are looking for but not limited too:
+From a technical perspective "Setup" includes most of what you are looking for but not limited to:

 •	User Interface - Applications, Tabs, Page Layout